larrydiamond/typescriptcollectionsframework/README.md

 **"If you know the Java Collections Framework, you know the Typescript Collections Framework.
-It's the same API (mostly)"** It is designed for (and by) Java coders who also needed to do TypeScript programming.
+It's the same API (mostly)"**

+It is designed for and written by Java coders who also needed to do TypeScript programming.

 [![NPM](https://nodei.co/npm/typescriptcollectionsframework.png?compact=true)](https://npmjs.org/typescriptcollectionsframework)
 [![Build Status](https://travis-ci.org/larrydiamond/typescriptcollectionsframework.svg?branch=master)](https://travis-ci.org/larrydiamond/typescriptcollectionsframework)